marcelofern/marcelofern.github.io/posts/linux/rice/index.md

 ### arch linux

-Arch is a DIY linux distribution.
-This means that arch gives the user a minimal operational system (OS), delegating responsibility of packages installation to the user.
+Arch gives the user a minimal operational system, delegating responsibility of most of the packages installation to the user.
 I.e, no batteries included.

-A good understanding of linux is necessary to use this distro.
-Unless you are prepared to spend time learning fundamentals and reading documentation.
-Some of the big perks of using arch
+An OK understanding of linux is necessary to use this distro, you trully don't need much more than being confortable around the terminal these days.
+This is because everything you need to learn is already in the arch wiki.

-are:
+Some of the perks of using arch are:

 - Rolling releases
 - Rich user repository (AUR)
 - The fantastic Arch wiki
 - No corporations behind it (community support only)
-- Amazingly helpful community
+- Helpful community

 ### i3-gaps